rocky-linux/documentation/docs/guides/web/nginx-mainline.md

     systemctl restart firewalld
     ```

-To make sure the ports have been added properly, run `firewall-cmd --list-all`.
+To ensure the ports have been added properly, run `firewall-cmd --list-all`.
 A properly-configured firewall will look a bit like this:

 ```bash
 public (active)